Holger Rune: 2020: First ITF title, Top 500 debut

-2021: ATP debut & first win, Four Challenger titles, top 110
+2021: First ATP win, top 110

 Rune made three more ITF finals at the start of 2021, winning one.

 In March 2021, Rune made his ATP debut as a wildcard in the Argentina Open.
 He lost in the first round to fifth seeded Albert Ramos Viñolas in three sets.
 At the Chile Open the next week, Rune was accepted into the qualifying draw as a wildcard.
 He went on to win the qualifying round and record his first ATP match win against Sebastián Báez in straight sets.
 He followed this up with his first top-30 victory over Benoît Paire in straight sets to reach his first ATP quarterfinal, where he lost to Federico Delbonis in straight sets.
 At the age of 17, he became the youngest ATP Tour quarterfinalist since 2014.

-In June 2021, Rune won his first ATP Challenger title in Biella.
-His victory was overshadowed by homophobic slurs he made during his semi-final match.
-His actions were investigated by the ATP, and he was fined for his homophobic outburst.
+In June 2021, Rune won his first ATP Challenger title in Biella, defeating Marco Trungelliti.
+He created controversy in the same tournament due to homophobic slurs he made during his semi-final match.
+His actions were investigated by the ATP, and he was fined for what the ATP determined to be inappropriate language.

 In July 2021, Rune received another wave of wildcards into several clay-court events during the summer clay-court swing: the Swedish Open, Croatia Open, and Austrian Open Kitzbühel.
 He posted a few more match wins in these tournaments which boosted his ranking to a career-high of No. 145 on 23 August 2021 after winning the San Marino Open and the Verona Challenger, making him the second youngest male player in the top 150.

 Rune entered the 2021 US Open Qualifying as the 24th seed.
-There, he won all three of his qualifying matches to qualify for the 2021 US Open for his grand slam debut.
+There, he won all three of his qualifying matches to qualify for the 2021 US Open for his Major debut.
 He played world No. 1 Novak Djokovic in the first round, where he lost the first set and won the second set in a tiebreak, but started to cramp late in the third set and eventually lost the match.

 Rune made his second ATP quarterfinal at the Moselle Open, after qualifying for the main draw.
 He double-bageled lucky loser Bernabé Zapata Miralles in the first round, and then upset fifth seed Lorenzo Sonego in the second round in three sets to make the quarterfinals.
 He lost in the quarterfinals to second seed Pablo Carreño Busta in three sets.

 On 4 November 2021, Rune qualified for the 2021 Next Generation ATP Finals.
 He finished the year ranked No. 103 in the ATP rankings.